 What Do I do now?

-The first few minutes after you have suffered the loss of a loved one can be confusing, especially if the death was unexpected.
+The first few minutes after you have suffered the loss of a loved one can be overwhelming, especially if the death was unexpected.
 This guide will give you an overview of what to expect, but If you are unsure of what to do, please feel free to call us so we may help you navigate the initial steps.

 Your first phone call about the death will depend on which of the following scenarios you find yourself in.

 If your loved one passes away unattended by a medical professional, or is found...